Dr. Wendy Klein

 2008.
 Turban Narratives: Discourses of Identity and Difference among Punjabi Sikh Families in Los Angeles.
 In A. Reyes & A. Lo (Eds.)
 Toward a Linguistic Anthropology of Asian Pacific America.
 Oxford: Oxford University Press.

+2007.
 Klein, Wendy, Izquierdo, Carolina, and Thomas N. Bradbury.
-2007.
 Working relationships: Communicative patterns and strategies among couples in everyday life.
 Qualitative Research in Psychology, 4:29-47.
-QRP_2007

 Professional Activities, Awards, & Affiliations:

-Member of the American Anthropological Association, Society for Linguistic Anthropology, Society for Psychological Anthropology; Society for the Anthropology of Religion.
+- Member of the American Anthropological Association, Society for Linguistic Anthropology, The Council on Anthropology and Education, The International Pragmatics Association, and the Society for Psychological Anthropology.